ghc-proposals/ghc-proposals/proposals/0000-backpack.rst

     import Concat
     import Str -- the signature is importable

-The required signatures of a library are not necessarily syntactically apparent (a ``required-signature`` field is specified only for every locally available ``hsig`` file); this is by design, to allow users to reuse signatures by putting them in libraries.
-(TODO: Mechanism for explicitly stating what the requirements are)
+It's worth reiterating that contents of a ``signatures`` field do not specify the *required* signatures of a library, since a library may also inherit many other required signatures from its dependencies.
+(TODO: A user can explicitly specify all implicit signatures using the ``implicit-signatures`` field.)

-Backpack is quite flexible about the way the uninstantiated signatures can be handled:
+Backpack is quite flexible about the way the uninstantiated required signatures can be handled:

 * If you depend on two indefinite libraries, both of which have the same required signature (e.g., ``Str``), then you